Marittie/Marittie-CI_PP2_RPSLS/README.md

 ![Score](../Marittie-Marittie-CI_PP2_GS.../docs/features/score.png)

+**User stories covered by this feature:**

+6. As a first-time user, I want to keep track of my score to monitor my performance in the game.
+9. As a regular visitor, I want to see the difference in score between me and the computer.

 #### Feature 8: Rules

 This feature is used to show, especially to new users, the rules of the game.

 ![Rules](../Marittie-Marittie-CI_PP2_GS.../docs/features/rules.png)

+**User stories covered by this feature:**

+3. As a first-time user, I want to understand the rules of the game.
+11. As a site owner, I want users to be able to understand the rules of the game.